 Likely effect

-Option 1 Option 2 Option 3 Option 4 Option 5
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

-Densification Edge of Cambridge New settlements Dispersal: villages Transport corridors

-++/-? ++? ++? ++/-? ++?
+++/-? ++/-? ++? ++? ++/-? ++?

-- 3.31 Option 1 would result in an increase in the density of development, particularly within Cambridge, where demand is high especially from young professionals.
+- 3.32 Option 1 would result in an increase in the density of development, particularly within Cambridge, where demand is high especially from young professionals.
 This could involve the development of taller buildings, as well as the development of underused land or possibly open space.
 However, this may result in a high proportion of flats and therefore may not provide as large a range of housing types.
-In isolation, this option may not be able to provide sufficient housing, due to the limited amount of space available within Cambridge; therefore for a mixed significant positive and minor negative effect is recognised but uncertain. - 3.32 The remaining options would also result in an increase in housing provision but would be less constrained than Option 1 by the amount of space available.
-Options 2 and 3 could result in a lower level of affordable housing provision due to the costs required to deliver upfront infrastructure.
-In addition, Option 3 proposes the development of new settlements, which are likely to have a long lead-in time.
-Option 4 may be less likely to deliver affordable housing because of the smaller scale of the schemes involved affecting viability, although this depends on the size of any particular developments coming forward under this option, as mid-sized schemes are often more able to provide affordable housing. - 3.33 Overall, all options are likely to have a significant positive effect on this objective.
-However, the likely effect for Options 1 and 3 is recorded as uncertain, and the significant positive effect for Option 4 is accompanied by a minor negative effect.
+In isolation, this option may not be able to provide sufficient housing, due to the limited amount of space available within Cambridge; therefore for a mixed significant positive and minor negative effect is recognised but uncertain. - 3.33 The remaining options would also result in an increase in housing provision but, with the exception of Option 2, would be less constrained than Option 1 by the amount of space available.
+Option 2 would involve development at Cambridge Airport, which would therefore be constrained to that site boundary.
+This single location may not be able to meet all of Greater Cambridge's housing need.
+Options 3 and 4 could result in a lower level of affordable housing provision due to the costs required to deliver upfront infrastructure.
+In addition, Option 4 proposes the development of new settlements, which are likely to have a long lead-in time.
+Option 5 may be less likely to deliver affordable housing because of the smaller scale of the schemes involved affecting viability, although this depends on the size of any developments coming forward under this option, as mid-sized schemes are often more able to provide affordable housing. - 3.34 Overall, all options are likely to have an uncertain significant positive effect on this objective.
+However, the likely effect for Options 1, 2 and 5 are accompanied by a minor negative effect, because they may be less well placed to meet all of Greater Cambridge's housing need on their own.